 Performance-based compensation.
-In 2020, most of Mr. Lynch's total direct compensation package was performance-based, tied to specific performance objectives or the value of our stock price.
-Mr. Lynch's annual base salary of \$900,000 remained unchanged in 2020 along with his annual short-term cash incentive opportunity, with a target set at 110% of base salary.
+In 2021, most of Mr. Lynch's total direct compensation package was performance-based, tied to specific performance objectives or our total shareholder return.
+Mr. Lynch's annual base salary of \$900,000 remained unchanged in 2021.
+In recognition of his leadership and performance and consideration of market practice, Mr. Lynch's annual short-term cash incentive opportunity was increased from a target of 110% to 130% of base salary.
 During the term of his Employment Agreement, base salary increases, and the amount, performance criteria and terms of bonus awards and equity awards are at the discretion of the Compensation Committee.
-As provided in his Employment Agreement, Mr. Lynch was awarded an annual LTIP award in fiscal year 2020 under the Company's LTIP program at a target grant-date fair value of \$3.4 million, made in the same allocation of grant types as awarded to other executive officers of the Company.
-For 2020, Mr. Lynch's equity awards consisted of 60% performance-based units and 40% time-based restricted stock.
+Mr. Lynch was awarded an annual LTIP award in fiscal year 2021 under the Company's LTIP program at a target grant-date fair value of \$4.0 million, made in the same allocation of grant types as awarded to other executive officers of the Company, which was 60% performance-based units and 40% time-based restricted stock.